Our top priority is to make sure your fruits and veggies arrive fresh

 What’s it made of?
 They’re filled with non-toxic gel.
 The outer layer is made of plastic.

 What do I do with it?
 Save ‘em in your freezer or store them at room temp for later use.
-If you’d rather get rid of them, you can actually recycle them!
-Simply cut the corner of the pack, drain the non-toxic gel into the garbage and place the plastic in recycling.
-If you cannot reuse them or recycle them, you can leave it out before your next delivery and we'll recycle them!
+If you’d rather get rid of them, you have a couple options:

 Why?
 This paper keeps the produce from falling all over each other.
 You won't have to wonder what happens when there are grapes and a butternut squash in your harvest.
 We need to protect the little guys, too!
 Plus, the crinkle paper helps absorb moisture from the ice packs.